 See if there is a difference in sexual desire between the two of you.
 The lack of sexual intimacy could be one of the main problems in your relationship.
 Ask your partner if they are satisfied sexually.
-Sexual satisfaction could include frequent kissing, holding of hands, cuddling, caressing, etc., and not just sex.
+Intimacy includes frequent kissing, holding of hands, cuddling, caressing, etc., and not just sex.

 10. Are you seeing someone?

 You may not have had the courage to ask your partner if they have been cheating on you.
 So, the best time to ask them about it is during a counseling session.
 Be prepared to listen to what they have to say without letting anger get the better of you.

 Trust is the cornerstone of any relationship.
 Ask your spouse if they feel secure being around you, confiding in you, and communicating freely with you, and ask yourself if you feel the same.
 If the answer is no, then you may have to settle your differences with the help of your counselor.

 12. What should I do to regain your trust?